stateful/docs.runme.dev/redirects.md

 # Redirects

 As part of migrating to a new docs structure, let's be sure all old links have a new home.
+Just grab a sitemap before deploy: e.g. https://docs.runme.dev/sitemap.xml.

 ```javascript {"id":"01J7PBSH505CN6QZT1T73RE0MG","interactive":"true","name":"NOT_FOUND"}
 const { readFile } = require("fs").promises;